 Counselor Education admits students twice a year, in January and August.
 The deadline to submit a complete application for the spring term is Aug.
 15. The deadline to submit a complete application for the fall term is March 15.
-Counselor Education's application deadlines differ from other Northeastern M.A. deadline dates.
+Counselor Education deadline dates differ from other Northeastern M.A. program deadline dates.

 Application Process for Clinical Mental Health, Couple and Family, School, and Rehabilitation Counseling

 Applicants can apply to a Counselor Education master's degree program through NEIUs online application system.
 The online application requires submission of the following: